staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 At Sparx we believe that providing an environment with the freedom to explore and share is the quickest way to innovate.
-For instance, we have invested in a powerful experimentation platform that enables us to quickly try out newer algorithms to learn and innovate fast.
+For instance, we have invested in developing a powerful experimentation platform that enables us to quickly try out newer algorithms to learn and innovate fast.
 Also a lot of our scientists and engineers actively contribute to open source projects and regularly present our learnings at conferences and through articles.